munificent/craftinginterpreters/book/compiling-expressions.md

 Here, the operand to `-` should be just the `a.b` expression, not the entire `a.b + c`.
 But if `unary()` calls `expression()`, the latter will happily chew through all of the remaining code including the `+`.
-It will erronously treat the `-` as lower precendence than the `+`.
+It will erroneously treat the `-` as lower precendence than the `+`.

 When parsing the operand to unary `-`, we need to compile only expressions at a certain precedence level or higher.
-In jlox's recursive descent parser we accomplished that by calling into the parsing method for the lowest precendence expression we wanted to allow (in this case, `call()`).
-Each method for parsing a specific expression also parsed any expressions of higher precedence too, so that would include the rest of the precedence table.
+In jlox's recursive descent parser we accomplished that by calling into the parsing method for the lowest-precendence expression we wanted to allow (in this case, `call()`).
+Each method for parsing a specific expression also parsed any expressions of higher precedence too, so that included the rest of the precedence table.

-The parsing functions like `number()` and `unary()` here are different.
+The parsing functions like `number()` and `unary()` here in clox are different.
 Each only parses exactly one type of expression.
-They don't cascade to include higher precedence expression types too.
-We need a different solution, and it looks like
+They don't cascade to include higher-precedence expression types too.
+We need a different solution, and it looks like this:
-this:

 ^code parse-precedence